Claude Platform Docs

 Archive an agent

-Archiving makes the agent read-only.
+Archiving makes the agent read-only and cannot be undone.
 Existing sessions continue to run, but new sessions cannot reference the agent.
 The response sets archived_at to the archive timestamp.

 ant beta:agents archive --agent-id "$AGENT_ID"